-Phonics - the teaching of letter sounds to read and to write - is taught daily, with opportunities for children to embed these skills across the school day.
+The teaching of letter sounds for reading and writing (phonics) is taught daily, with opportunities for children to embed these skills across the school day.
 Children are explicitly taught the skills of blending (putting the letter sounds together to read words) and of segmenting (separating letter sounds to spell).

-As well as physical development tasks woven into daily activity, the children will participate in a PE lesson once a week.
+As part of our weekly routines and timetable, the children will participate in a PE session once a week.
 Please ask your child’s class teacher to find out which day this will be each term.
 On this day, please ensure your child has a full PE kit (white t-shirt, black shorts, daps or trainers) and that earrings are removed.
 Each summer the children will participate at Sports Day, further details of this will be given at the time.

 Across the day, children will have opportunities to earn ticks for the reward cards.
-These can rewarded by any adult in the school, based on behaviour that models our school values enthusiasm, trust, challenge, learning together and respect.
-Please ask your child about how many ticks they have earned, as they are very proud of their achievements!
+These can be rewarded by any adult in the school, based on behaviour that models our school values enthusiasm, trust, challenge, learning together and respect.
+Please ask your child about how many ticks they have earnt, as they are very proud of their achievements!
 Each week we also select a child to receive a certificate linked to one of the school values, which they are presented with in our Friday assembly.